shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-and-publisher-user-reporting.md

 ---
-Title : Advertiser User Reporting
+title: Enhance Ad Experience with Advertiser User Reporting
-Description :
-If you have created separate
-<a href="managing-user-logins-and-permissions.md" class="xref">user
+description: In this article, learn how an Advertiser User Reporting provides insights into advertiser behavior, performance metrics, dimension, and filters, to optimize and enhance ad experience.
 ---

-# Advertiser User Reporting
+# Enhance Ad Experience with Advertiser User Reporting

-<div id="ID-0000331f__section-6fc8f129-bc5b-4fa8-93ea-9bbc00e877de"
->

-If you have created separate
-<a href="managing-user-logins-and-permissions.md" class="xref">user
-login</a> for your advertisers, they will be able to run reports from their perspective.
+If you have created separate [user login](managing-user-logins-and-permissions.md) for your advertisers, they will be able to run reports from their perspective.
 These advertiser users have a limited set of metrics, filters, and dimensions available to them.
 This allows you to give your clients access to reporting while protecting your proprietary business data.

-For instructions on how to give advertiser users access to reporting, see <a href="create-a-user.md" class="xref">Create a User</a>.
+For instructions on how to give advertiser users access to reporting, see [Create a User](create-a-user.md).

-<b>Important:</b>
+> [!IMPORTANT]

-Conversion-related data in reports is processed asynchronously.
+> Conversion-related data in reports is processed asynchronously.
 As a result, reports are available more quickly, while some conversion-related data is still being processed in the background.
-For more information, see
+For more information, see [Availability of Reporting Data](availability-of-reporting-data.md).
-<a href="availability-of-reporting-data.md" class="xref">Availability
-of Reporting Data</a>.
+> [!IMPORTANT]

-<b>Important:</b> The **Metrics** are shown
-from the advertiser's perspective, so the
-Revenue field displays the
-advertiser's revenue (not the Member's).
+> The **Metrics** are shown from the advertiser's perspective, so the **Revenue** field displays the advertiser's revenue (not the Member's).

-Metrics
+## Metrics

 - **Imps** - Total number of impressions served.
 - **Clicks** - Total number of clicks across all impressions.
 - **CTR** - Click-through rate (Clicks / Imps).
 - **Total Conversions** - Total number of post view and post click conversions.
 - **Conversion Rate** - Conversions / Imps.
 - **CPC** - Clicks / Conversions.
 - **Spend** - Booked advertiser revenue.